adamfisk/LittleProxy/README.md

         .start();
 ```

 There are lots of filters and such you can also add to LittleProxy.
-You can add request and reponse filters, for example, as in:
+You can add
+request and response filters using an `HttpFiltersSource(Adapter)`, for example:

 ```
 HttpProxyServer server =
     DefaultHttpProxyServer.bootstrap()
         .withPort(8080)
+        .withFiltersSource(new HttpFiltersSourceAdapter() {
+            public HttpFilters filterRequest(HttpRequest originalRequest) {
+                // Check the originalRequest to see if we want to filter it boolean wantToFilterRequest = ...;

+                if (!wantToFilterRequest) {
+                    return null;
+                } else {
-        .withRequestFilter(new DefaultHttpProxyServer(PROXY_PORT, new HttpRequestFilter() {
+                    return new HttpFiltersAdapter(originalRequest) {
                         @Override
-                public void filter(HttpRequest httpRequest) {
+                        public HttpResponse requestPre(HttpObject httpObject) {
-                    System.out.println("Request went through proxy");
+                            // TODO: implement your filtering here
+                            return null;
                         }
-            })
-        .withResponseFilters(new HttpResponseFilters() {

                         @Override
-                public HttpFilter getFilter(String hostAndPort) {
+                        public HttpResponse requestPost(HttpObject httpObject) {
+                            // TODO: implement your filtering here
                             return null;
                         }

-            })
+                        @Override
+                        public void responsePre(HttpObject httpObject) {
+                            // TODO: implement your filtering here
+                        }

+                        @Override
+                        public void responsePost(HttpObject httpObject) {
+                            // TODO: implement your filtering here
+                        }
+                    };
+                }
+            }
+        });
         .start();
 ```